JampaUchoa/the-art-of-engineering-management/README.md

 > This book is a *Work in progress* and it can become much better with your support!
 >
 > Consider starring this repo to receive the release updates.  ![GitHub Repo stars](https://img.shields.io/github/stars/JampaUchoa/the-art-of-engineering-management)
+>
+> Contributions are welcome!
+Feel free to open any [issues](https://github.com/JampaUchoa/the-art-of-engineering-management/issues) for ideas, feedback, or questions.
+>
+> If you want to reach the author, send me a [LinkedIn](https://www.linkedin.com/in/jampauchoa/) message or an email to `art-of-em@jampa.dev`

 <hr>